User-centric Heterogeneous-action Deep Reinforcement Learning for Virtual Reality in the Metaverse over Wireless Networks: Environment in Our Multi-Agent Deep Reinforcement Learning (MADRL)

 \subsubsection{$Agent_1$ Action $a_1^t$}

 The discrete action of $Agent_1$ is the channel allocation: $\boldsymbol{z}^t = \{z_1^t, z_2^t,..., z_N^t\}$.
 In a DRL environment, the discrete actions are actually discrete numbers (indicators), then, we need to give consecutive discrete indicators to each action.
-As $\boldsymbol{z}^t$ contains $N$ elements ($N$ VUs), and each element has $M+1$ possible values ($M$ channels and plus 1 for decision on the cases), we use the $N$-bit \mbox{$(M+1)$}-number code and decode it into the decimal indicator, as shown in Fig.~\ref{fig:actionencode}.
-The action is given by:
+As $\boldsymbol{z}^t$ contains $N$ elements ($N$ VUs), and each element has $M+1$ possible values ($M$ channels and plus 1 for decision on the cases), we use the $N$-bit-\mbox{$(M+1)$}-number code and decode it to decimal indicator as shown in Fig.~\ref{fig:actionencode}: